 Exception: Co-Rec Play - a participant may play on a Co-Rec team in one sport and another single gender team in the same sport.
 This will be allowed as long as it is not another Co-Rec team.

-**Even though Faculty/Staff, Alumni, and Spouse/Domestic Partners can play Intramurals at Georgia State, they are not always eligible to compete in extramural tournaments.
+**Even though Faculty, Staff, Alumni, and Spouse or Domestic Partners can play Intramurals at Georgia State, they are not always eligible to compete in extramural tournaments.
 Those guidelines vary each tournament.**

 Player Registration - Participants must present proper identification in order to be eligible to participate in the intramural sports program.
-All students, faculty/staff, alumni, and spouse/domestic partners must present a valid Georgia State University ID card or a government issued ID (driver’s license, passport, or military ID) in order to participate in any intramural activity.
-The player’s name must already be on the roster prior to the game in order to be eligible to play.
+All students, faculty, staff, alumni, and spouse or domestic partners must present a valid Georgia State University ID card or a government issued ID (driver's license, passport, or military ID) in order to participate in any intramural activity.
+The player's name must already be on the roster prior to the game in order to be eligible to play.
 See below under Rosters for more information.
-Players must have all jewelry/bands removed and must show their jersey number, if applicable, before they can check into a game.
+Players must have all jewelry and bands removed and must show their jersey number, if applicable, before they can check into a game.

 Playing Times - When a team registers for a sport they will be asked to choose their preferred playing times.
 This is only a request and will be honored as best as possible.
 The Intramural Office tries to schedule games at times requested by participating teams.
 This is not always possible and there is no guarantee of a requested playing time.

 Minimum Number of Players - In team sports, a team may play with less than the regulation number of players.
 The minimum number of players needed to play will be indicated in the rules for those sports.
 After the scheduled time of a contest has passed, the contest must begin as soon as both teams have the minimum number of players required to play.
 Certain sports have grace periods.
 See specific rules for those sports for more information.